abecms/abecms/docs/abe-plugins.md

 This way, you'll be able to create custom scripts which you don't want to share between your different Abe projects.
 You can name your module as you want.

+You'll have to add ```npm i --save babel-preset-env``` to your script or plugin package.json to make it work properly.

 # Dev plugins

 > How to create plugins.